Sometimes they’re good, sometimes they’re not.

 Wow, I really get that.
 Glad I’m not the only one who feels that way.
 Oh, how devastating but what a success.
 Holy shit, what a story!
 OMG she’s just like me.
 If he can do it, why can’t I?

-Those are some of the recent reactions I’ve had to some really great writing.
+Those are some of the recent reactions I’ve had to some fabulous writing.
 Or maybe the writing wasn’t exactly stellar.
 Maybe it was just good.
 Solid.
 Well done.

 But I was shocked, surprised, or emotionally blown away.
 I learned something, either about the world and other people or myself.